AMReX-Astro/Castro/docs_new/source/FlowChart.rst

 ============

-There are several different time-evolution methods currently implemented in .
+There are several different time-evolution methods currently implemented in Castro.
 As best as possible, they share the same driver routines and use preprocessor or runtime variables to separate the different code paths.